stanpak/auditking/README.md

 Now we can see that our business logic is clearly visible and neatly separated from the auditing envelope

 The `@Audited` annotation takes an optional parameter which is the list of function parameters that should be subject of audit trail (as there can be more than one).

-If there is just one parameter to the method the `subjects` parameter can be omitted.
+If there is just one parameter to the method the `objectClasses` parameter can be omitted.

+The optional parameter can be added that may contain the commentary explaining the business reasons for the change.
+This comment is specifically intended to be added to the audit entry, therefore it needs to be annotated with `@AuditedReason` annotation to indicate to the auditing mechanism that it is the purpose of that parameter.

 ### Getting report on the object changes